xapple/forest_puller/NOTES.md

 * Adapt the CBM-EU fluxes used in gains and losses based on expert input.

-* Ask Roberto about the fluxes to include in EU CBM fluxes
+* Ask Roberto about the fluxes to include in EU-CBM fluxes

 # Ideas